lbryio/lbry.com/content/news/141-lbry-is-trending.md

 ### Added
 * Trending!
 The landing page of the app now features content that is surging in popularity relative to past interest.
 * The app now closes to the system tray.
 This will help to improve publish seeding and network performance.
 Directing the app to quit or exit will close it entirely. (#374)
-* You can now revoke past publishes to receive your credits. (#581)
+* You can now revoke past publishes to receive your Credits. (#581)
 * You can now unlock tips sent to you so you can send them elsewhere or spend them. (#581)
 * Added new window menu options for reloading and help.
 * Rewards are now marked in transaction history (#660)